 The Message-Music Cycle

 This sequencing of messages and music will continue until an agent becomes available.
 Once an agent is available, the system automatically takes the next call out of the queue, rings the agents, and puts the call into ringback state.
-Within any one agent group, only one call at a time can be in ringback state, regardless of the number of agents that are available.
+Within any one queue, only one call at a time can be in ringback state, regardless of the number of agents that are available.
 All other calls remain queued until the ringing call is connected and at least one agent becomes available.

 While it might seem logical to conclude that a caller's time in the queue has ended once the call has been placed in ringback state, this is not always the case.
 If an agent leaves the desk without logging out of the queue, the ringback state will continue until the system finds another agent to answer the call.
-To prevent nonstop ringing, you can take two precautions: (1) you can configure the agent group to include additional agents at specified intervals in the ringback cycle and (2) you can configure the agent group to play music during the ringback state.
+To prevent nonstop ringing, you can take two precautions: (1) you can configure the queue to include additional agents at specified intervals in the ringback cycle and (2) you can configure the queue to play music during the ringback state.
 This will prevent the caller from hearing long periods of ringing in the event there are episodes of extended ringback.

 - Press theconfirm button on the telephone keypad.